 I graduated Texas A&M in 2013 with a BA in Political Science and I am currently a PhD student of Political Science at the University of Houston.
 My major concentration is political theory and my minor is comparative politics.
 I have a vast knowledge of political science ranging from the philosophy of politics to state and local government.
 I spent the summer of 2012 in various countries in Europe studying the European Union which was an invaluable immersion experience.
 I have completed graduate courses on multivariate analysis, American political behavior, state politics, and international relations.
 As for my main focus of political theory, I have studied constitutionalism, modern political thought, religion and politics, and American political thought.
 In the fall of 2015 I will be taking seminars covering political parties and Democratic political thought.
 I am predicted to complete course work and begin dissertation in Spring 2016.
 This background in political science has equipped me for tutoring in a number of areas - specifically government, political science, philosophy, and US constitutionalism.
 I am also well equipped for essay editing and grammar as writing is integral to my studies.
 I'm very passionate about helping students as education is a deep personal passion of mine!
 I'm lucky to have encountered passionate instructors who inspired me and I hope to deliver that same passion to my clients.
 I will utilize patience and encouragement until a student is confident in the subject matter and in themselves.
 When I'm not concentrating on school, I enjoy spending my time power lifting, cardio boxing, and watching the NHL.

-University of Houston - PhD, Political science
+Graduate Degree: University of Houston - PHD, Political Science and Government

 What is your teaching philosophy?

 It is important to understand the stumbling blocks a student encounters.
 In order to properly instruct, I must know why a student does not understand a subject.
 Using the student's perspective will allow greater retention of material.
 This way a student will not simply be repeating material, but comprehending the material.